sscardapane/reprodl2021/README.md

         device=device,
     )
 ```
-4. Optimize, specifing he hyperparameters you want to sweep across and pass that to Ax’s optimize() function:
+4. Optimize, specifing the hyperparameters you want to sweep across and pass that to Ax’s `optimize()` function:
 ```python
 best_parameters, values, experiment, model = optimize(
         parameters=[